Giansass/python-project-template/README.md

 1. Use this template to [create a new repository from template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) in GitHub.
    ![]()<img src="data/images/how_to_create_repo_from_template.png"  width="500">

-2. Clone the created repo on your local system
+2. Clone the created repository on your local system
    ```sh
    git clone https://github.com/<user_name>/<repo_name>.git
    ```